Before Attempting to Claim a Pass and Register for Access

 Once your existing subscription is canceled, follow the process above to claim your free pass and then login with your existing NYTimes.com username and password.
 If you were already using a mobile app, it should continue to work without requiring any changes after you claim your pass.

-Access to NYTimes.com through UofSC does not include e-reader editions, Times Premier content (such as Cooking) or digital versions of The New York Times Crossword.
+Access to NYTimes.com through USC does not include e-reader editions, Times Premier content (such as Games) or digital versions of The New York Times Crossword.

 Troubleshooting and Frequently Asked Questions